emreyilmaz00/emreyilmaz00.github.io/_projects/2_project.md

 category: Ph.D.
 (Georgia Tech)
 ---

-In an NSF workshop in 2012, **Sobieski** stated that "_MDO needs to break out of its gilded cage, and find ways to help conceive new designs, not just search the design space defined by the user._"} [**Simpson** _et al._] Inspired by this vision, we proposed using deep learning methods as a new possible direction to overcome fundamental limitations of MDO parametrization.
+In an NSF workshop in 2012, **Sobieski** stated that "_MDO needs to break out of its gilded cage, and find ways to help conceive new designs, not just search the design space defined by the user._".
+Inspired by this vision, we proposed using deep learning methods as a new possible direction to overcome fundamental limitations of multi-disciplinary design and optimization (MDO) parametrization.  <!--- [**Simpson** _et al._] --->

 <div class="row">
     <div class="col-sm-5 mt-3 mt-md-0">